meduzen/cachemap/README.md

 The `CacheMap` class extends the `Map` object to use it as a key-value cache.

-It shines in situation where you want to cache derived state by preventing computations when the value is already known.
+It shines in situations when you want to cache values that are derived state or that are the result of an async operation (e.g. `fetch`).

 [![Node.js CI](https://github.com/meduzen/cachemap/actions/workflows/node.js.yml/badge.svg)](https://github.com/meduzen/cachemap/actions/workflows/node.js.yml)

-The package is lightweight ([~ 0.5 KB compressed](https://bundlejs.com/?q=@frontacles/cachemap&bundle) for `import *`), tree-shakeable, typed and tested.
+The package is lightweight ([~ 0.5 KB compressed](https://bundlejs.com/?q=@frontacles/cachemap&bundle), not tree-shakeable (it’s a class!), typed and tested.

 ## Installation